iifawzi/parcels-delivery-service/README.md

 ## tl;dr - Installation

-All of the system componenets is configured in the `docker-compose.yaml` file, that you don't need anything other than
+All of the system components is configured in the `docker-compose.yaml` file, that you don't need anything other than
 - Clone the project and `cd` into it
 - Docker compose up
 - Enjoy!